Everything you need to know ahead of the return of I'm A Celeb

 I’m A Celebrity… Get Me Out Of Here!
-2022 will return to our screens this Sunday, November 6.
+2022 returns to our screens tonight.

 The ITV show will make its highly anticipated return to the Australian jungle, after having been filmed in Gwrych Castle, Wales for the past two years because of the Covid-19 pandemic.